-Philadelphia is, as you know or may at least suspect, an historic American city, full of wonderful old, majestic places.
+Philadelphia is an historic American city, full of wonderful old, majestic places.
 One of these places is the Cathedral of Saints Peter and Paul, a Renaissance-style Catholic church that dates back to 1864 (pictured above).
 It happens to be located very near Moore College of Art and Design, where I attended school.
 One sunny spring day, one of my professors took our drawing class over to the cathedral, from whom we had received permission to spend the afternoon drawing the lovely architecture.

 Packing our large pads of newsprint, drawing boards, charcoal and other drawing supplies, we trotted the block and a half or so to the cathedral and entered.
 Not being Catholic or a tourist, I had not visited the cathedral before, and I was impressed by the size and beauty of the church.
 Its dark, cool and quiet interior was a sharp contrast to the bright day and omnipresent traffic noise of downtown Philadelphia.